odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 }
 ```

+Please note: If you don't like the class name `PDO2`, just give it a more specific name.

-### 3. Autowired objects
+## Autowired objects

 See Matthieu Napoli's answer: <https://stackoverflow.com/a/57758106/1461181>

-Please note that the use of [DI/autowire()](https://stackoverflow.com/a/57758106/1461181),
+Note that the use of [DI/autowire()](https://stackoverflow.com/a/57758106/1461181),
 could cause too much effort in container configuration and maintenance can
-become a nightmare in larger projects.
+become a nightmare in bigger projects.

+## Connection Factory

-## First database fixed, second database with dynamic configuration
+Use case: First database fixed, second database with dynamic configuration

 Imagine that you need at least two database connection instances.